Sex and Gender Womens Health Collaborative

 More over, optimal medical care can only be achieved once we have a universal understanding that sex and gender competency is integral to an evidence-based medical curriculum.
 Medical institutions must commit to the delivery of medical graduates who approach care with sex and gender sensitivity.
 Women‘s health will benefit when clinicians recognize and apply a sex and gender perspective in their delivery of medical care.
 This urgent call to action has been repeated over the years.
 Among the champions of sex and gender integration into medical care, are:

-• In 2000, Glenda D Donaghue, MD.
-Women’s Health: A Catalyst for Reform of Medical Education, observed that “It is critical that leaders who can influence curricular reform take ownership of the process of introducing women’s health information into our nation’s medical education.”
+“It is critical that leaders who can influence curricular reform take ownership of the process of introducing women’s health information into our nation’s medical education.”

-Subscribe to eNews
+Subscribe to Our Mailing List

 * indicates required